 Vauxhall and Social Distancing

 Some countries are already easing their lockdown measures, so it’s likely that the UK will follow suit.
 In order to get ready for when people return to the premises, the Vauxhall plant in Ellesmere Port, in the Wirral, is ensuring social distancing measures for their workers.

 This way, the company can continue functioning as normal as possible while keeping staff safe.
 Measures include signs of physical distancing throughout the plant, such as on the factory floor, rest areas and bathrooms.

 In order to motivate a generation of young people to train in aerospace engineering, manufacturing and STEM subjects – and to help bridge the skills gap – AERALIS will build innovative aircraft using a modular design.
 This is set to re-energise the UK aircraft sector by providing modular fighter-trainer aircraft to the Royal Air Force, as well as other air forces around the world.
 The aircraft will have to be able to be repaired easily, since they will be used for training.

 The Use of Artificial Intelligence to Help Coral Reefs

 It’s no secret that coral reefs are in dire need of help.
 They create a habitat for many marine species and are vital for the Earth’s ecosystem, so it’s good to see technology – more specifically, AI – used to preserve and protect them.

-AI has a key role to play in the Philippines, as it has to monitor, characterise and analyse the resilience of coral reefs.
+AI has a key role to play in the Philippines.
 The reefs are under threat due to overfishing, bottom trawling, rising temperatures and unsustainable coastal development.

 Airbus Plans to Swap Passenger Seats for Cargo